-(1) In November 2014, we issued \$750.0 million aggregate principal amount of term loans due in fiscal year 2020 (outstanding balance of \$446.3 million as of June 30, 2017) and \$2.50 billion aggregate principal amount of Senior Notes due from fiscal year 2018 to fiscal year 2035.
-During our fiscal year ended June 30, 2017, we made term loan principal payments of \$130.0 million.

-(2) The interest payments associated with the Senior Notes obligations included in the table above are based on the principal amount multiplied by the applicable coupon rate for each series of Senior Notes.
+- Represents \$2.25 billion aggregate principal amount of Senior Notes due from fiscal year 2020 to fiscal year - (2) The interest payments associated with the Senior Notes obligations included in the table above are based on the principal amount multiplied by the applicable coupon rate for each series of Senior Notes.
 Our future interest payments are subject to change if our then effective credit rating is below investment grade as discussed above.
-The interest payments under the term loans are payable on the borrowed amounts at the LIBOR plus 125 bps.
-As of June 30, 2017, we utilized the existing interest rates to project our estimated term loans interest payments for the next five years.
-The interest payment under the revolving credit facility for the undrawn balance is payable at 15 bps as a commitment fee based on the daily undrawn balance and we utilized the existing rate for the projected interest payments included in the table above.
-Our future interest payments for the term loans and the revolving credit facility are subject to change due to future fluctuations in the LIBOR rates as well as any upgrades or downgrades to our then effective credit rating.

-(3) Represents an estimate of significant commitments to purchase inventory from our suppliers as well as an estimate of significant purchase commitments associated with other goods and services in the ordinary course of business.
+The interest payment under the Revolving Credit Facility for the undrawn balance is payable at 15 bps as a commitment fee based on the daily undrawn balance and we utilized the existing rate for the projected interest payments included in the table above.
+Our future interest payments for the Revolving Credit Facility is subject to change due to any upgrades or downgrades to our then effective credit rating. - (3) Represents an estimate of significant commitments to purchase inventory from our suppliers as well as an estimate of significant purchase commitments associated with other goods and services in the ordinary course of business.
 Our liability under these purchase commitments is generally restricted to a forecasted time-horizon as mutually agreed upon between the parties.
 This forecasted time-horizon can vary among different suppliers.
 Actual expenditures will vary based upon the volume of the transactions and length of contractual service provided.
 In addition, the amounts paid under these arrangements may be less in the event the arrangements are renegotiated or canceled.
-Certain agreements provide for potential cancellation penalties.

-(4) Represents the estimated income tax payable obligation related to uncertain tax positions as well as related accrued interest.
-We are unable to make a reasonably reliable estimate of the timing of payments in individual years due to uncertainties in the timing of tax audit outcomes.

-(5) Represents the amount committed under our cash long-term incentive program.
-The expected payment after estimated forfeitures is approximately \$133.0 million.

-(6) Represents an estimate of expected benefit payments up to fiscal year 2027 that was actuarially determined and excludes the minimum cash required to contribute to the plan.
-As of June 30, 2017, our defined pension plans do not have material required minimum cash contribution obligations.
+Certain agreements provide for potential cancellation penalties. - (4) Represents the estimated income tax payable obligation related to uncertain tax positions as well as related accrued interest.
+We are unable to make a reasonably reliable estimate of the timing of payments in individual years due to uncertainties in the timing of tax audit outcomes. - (5) Represents the amount committed under our cash long-term incentive program.
+The expected payment after estimated forfeitures is approximately\$132.2 million. - (6) Represents an estimate of expected benefit payments up to fiscal year 2028 that was actuarially determined and excludes the minimum cash required to contribute to the plan.
+As of June 30, 2018, our defined benefit pension plans do not have material required minimum cash contribution obligations. - (7) Represents the amount committed under our non-qualified executive deferred compensation plan.
+We are unable to make a reasonably reliable estimate of the timing of payments in individual years due to the uncertainties in the timing around participant's separation and any potential changes that participants may decide to make to the previous distribution elections.

-Table of Contents

-- (7) Represents the amount committed under our non-qualified executive deferred compensation plan.
-We are unable to make a reasonably reliable estimate of the timing of payments in individual years due to the uncertainties in the timing around participant's separation and any potential changes that participants may decide to make to the previous distribution elections. - (8) Includes \$20.8 million of employee-related retention commitments in connection with the retention program adopted at the time we entered into the Merger Agreement with Lam Research as well as the amount committed for accrued dividends payable of \$13.8 million, substantially all of which are for the special cash dividend for the unvested restricted stock units as of the dividend record date as well as quarterly cash dividends from unvested restricted stock units granted with dividend equivalent rights.
-For additional details, refer to Note 8, "Equity and Long-term Incentive Compensation Plans."
+- (8) Represents our reasonable estimate of a provisional tax amount for the transition tax liability associated with our deemed repatriation of accumulated foreign earnings as a result from the enactment of the Tax Cuts and Jobs-Act into law on December 22, 2017. - (9) Represents amounts committed for accrued dividends payable, substantially all of which are for the special cash dividend for the unvested restricted stock units as of the dividend record date as well as quarterly cash dividends for unvested restricted stock units granted with dividend equivalent rights.
+For additional details, refer to Note 8, "Equity and Long-term Incentive Compensation Plans," to the Consolidated Financial Statements.